n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 22 - Advent of Cyber 2021.md

 ### Questions-1-4
 [Top](#TOC)

-To start with, I chose to move the `Santa_Claus_Naughty_List_2021.doc` into the `Tools > oledump....` folder for more easier analysis.
+To start with, I chose to move the `Santa_Claus_Naughty_List_2021.doc` into the `Tools > oledump....` folder for easier analysis.
 Once this is done, run the command:

 ```
 oledump.py Santa_Claus_Naughty_List_2021.doc